f0e/hlae-configs/readme.md

 [new blur amount] = [old blur amount] × ([new fps] / [old fps])
 ```

-e.g. You want a video at 60fps with 1 blur amount, so you can instead record at 120fps with 2 blur amount
+e.g. You want a video at 60fps with 1 blur amount, so you can instead record at 120fps with 2 blur amount.

 ### blur quality

-Select a preset from [the list](#available-recording-presets)
+Select a preset from [the list](#available-recording-presets).